ArweaveTeam/docs.arweave.org-info/mining/mining-guide.md

 If you want to bootstrap another miner on a different machine, you can copy the downloaded data over from the first miner to bring it up to speed faster.
 Please follow these steps:

 1. Stop the first Arweave miner, and ensure the second miner is also not running.
 2. Copy the entire `data_dir` folder to the new machine.
-Note that the `chunk_storage` folder contains [sparse files](https://wiki.archlinux.org/index.php/sparse\_file), so copying them the usual way will take a lot of time and the size of the destination folder will be too large.
+Note that the `chunk_storage` folder contains [**_sparse files_**](https://wiki.archlinux.org/index.php/sparse\_file), so copying them the usual way will take a lot of time and the size of the destination folder will be too large.
 To copy this folder, use rsync with the `-aS` flags or archive it via `tar -Scf` before copying.
 3. Start both miners.

 ### Run a miner on Windows